 Mitigation of risks to critical infrastructure

 After seeing the effects of bushfire disasters as a first responder, I have devoted most of my career to enhancing the way we prevent and prepare for these events.
-A bushfires.
 A significant part of this, which has now been specifically articulated in the recent RCNNDA recommendations, is working to identify critical infrastructure and protected conservation areas and assets - that disrupt communities and prolong the time it takes to recover from natural disasters when they are impacted by bushfires.
 Developing risk mitigation strategies to better protect communities from the effects of bushfires will significantly contribute to the overarching goal of building resilience

 Now that the issue has been annunciated more clearly, and with a directive that government and critical infrastructure owners and operators should work more closely together, I have defined what ‘critical infrastructure might mean’ and who those stakeholders might be.